-Sahil Ravgotra (he/him) is a Ph.D. candidate in Economics at the University of Surrey, UK, where he also received an MRes in Economics in 2020.
-Before joining Surrey, he studied MPhil in Economics at Jawaharlal Nehru University, India from 2013-15.
+Sahil Ravgotra (he/him) is a Ph.D. candidate in Economics at the University of Surrey, UK, having completed an MRes in Economics from the same institution in 2020.
+Prior to his enrollment at Surrey, Sahil pursued an MPhil in Economics at Jawaharlal Nehru University, India, between 2013 and 2015.

-Sahil worked at the University of Delhi as an assistant professor for three years, the National Institute of Public Finance and Policy as a research associate for one year, and at the Ministry of Commerce and Industry, Government of India as an intern for three months before joining the University of Surrey in 2019.
-In September 2021, he completed the Fund Internship Program at the International Monetary Fund, Washington, DC.
+Sahil's professional experience includes working as an assistant professor at the University of Delhi for three years, serving as a research associate at the National Institute of Public Finance and Policy for a year, and interning at the Ministry of Commerce and Industry, Government of India, for three months before joining the University of Surrey in 2019.
+In September 2021, he successfully completed the Fund Internship Program at the International Monetary Fund, Washington, DC.

-His research interests center on behavioral New-Keynesian DSGE models for the closed and open economy, focusing on monetary and fiscal policy.
-Currently, he is working on his thesis, which uses bounded rational expectations in otherwise standard Open economy New Keynesian models to study the monetary policy and exchange rate dynamics.
-His work shows that the introduction of boundedly rational agents successfully mitigates many "puzzling" aspects of the relationship between exchange rates and interest rates.
+Sahil's research interests revolve around behavioral New-Keynesian Dynamic Stochastic General Equilibrium (DSGE) models, focusing on monetary and fiscal policy for both closed and open economies.
+His doctoral thesis focuses on bounded rational expectations in standard Open economy New Keynesian models to study the monetary policy and exchange rate dynamics.
+His work shows that the inclusion of boundedly rational agents significantly mitigates many "puzzling" aspects of the relationship between exchange rates and interest rates.